The Society of Fellows (2022–24)

-Meet the inaugural cohort of JHU’s KSAS Society of Fellows.
+Meet JHU’s KSAS Society of Fellows.
 These postdoctoral scholars are at work exploring the current projects and potential careers that emerge from humanities training.

 During his tenure with the Society of Fellows Marc is working in partnership with the Smithsonian National Air and Space Museum to develop skills in curation and public history.
 He previously earned his PhD in the History of Science and Technology at Johns Hopkins University with his dissertation research focusing on the technical and cultural history of aviation in Argentina.
 At the Smithsonian, Marc is assisting on a curatorial project, crafting articles on Latin American aviation for the museum’s publications and blog, and transforming his dissertation into a book manuscript.

 Michael Chapin (PhD Assyriology 2022) works with Sanchita Balachandran, the Johns Hopkins Archaeological Museum’s Director, on the project “Babylon in Baltimore: The Mesopotamian Collection of the Johns Hopkins Archaeological Museum.”
 This project aims to make the JHU Archaeological Museum’s Mesopotamian material more accessible to the university, broader Baltimore community, and interested scholars through physical and online resources.
 In March, Michael successfully defended his dissertation, “‘My-Mother-is-Precious’: Names and Naming Practices in the First Dynasty of the Sealand (ca. 1500 BCE).”